eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 STAR has been rejected three times by voters in Oregon.
 There is the Eugene situation that has framed this discussion, of course.
 But it was also rejected in [Lane County in 2018](https://ballotpedia.org/Lane_County,_Oregon,_Measure_20-290,_Score_Then_Automatic_Runoff_Voting_Method_(November_2018)) (52.4% opposed) and [Oakridge in 2024](https://www.klcc.org/politics-government/2024-11-07/oakridge-voters-reject-star-voting-proposal) (54% opposed, and this was a reversible low-stakes three election pilot test).

-I cannot help but wonder if the expressiveness, which makes STAR so appealing to its supporters and proponents, is exactly what is hurting it at the ballot box (at least, based on the evidence we have seen so far).
-Although, if I may say, the decision to attempt to eliminate the primary appears to have been a poor judgment call (I have no earthly idea if Eugene would have accepted STAR if it had been integrated into the existing primary process somehow).

-But more fundamentally, I have to ask: is scoring the options for Commissioner of the Water and Electric Board the way you rate a restaurant on Yelp actually something the average voter is clambering to do?
-Perhaps this prospect is appealing to political junkies, but I am skeptical that the number of voters who actually like or care about politics (or, at least, their utilities commissioners and comptrollers) enough that this more expressive ballot is enticing, is particularly large.
-This remains to be seen, and luck could simply have been against STAR in the three Oregon elections (particularly the close ones), but I am not optimistic.
+Fundamentally, I have to ask: is scoring the options for Commissioner of the Water and Electric Board the way you rate a restaurant on Yelp actually something the average voter is clambering to do?
+Perhaps this prospect is appealing to political junkies, but I am skeptical that the number of voters who find this more expressive ballot enticing is particularly large.
+This remains to be seen, and luck could simply have been against STAR in the three Oregon elections<d-footnote>Particularly the close ones.
+Though I have no earthly idea if Eugene would have accepted STAR if it had been integrated into the existing primary process somehow</d-footnote>, but I am not optimistic.
 It seems concerning to me that the thing that gets supporters so excited and passionate about STAR *might be the very thing that hurts it at the ballot box*.

 Eugene is a *very* liberal city in a fairly progressive blue state.
 If STAR is 0-3 in *Oregon*, then I am really wondering about STAR's long-term potential to be the future of voting reform in the United States.
 When every *good* reform, like Approval and STAR, has the common enemy of [Ranked-Choice Voting](../ditch-rcv/), I worry about the potential waste of resources and energy that could be spent on a more politically viable reform like the St. Louis model of Approval Top-2.

 I have said before that as RCV is dying a slow an agonizing death, we likely have one chance to pivot before we burn through all the good will and willingness to try something new.
 I like our chances better if we all rally behind the system that has shown itself to be politically viable, and has a proven track record of success in St. Louis.
 I worry about flying too close to the sun trying to skip over Approval in favor of STAR.
 And I am deeply concerned with the potential effect of exhausting Oregonians with repeated STAR proposals to the point where they are unwilling to consider any other reform proposals in the future.

-The fact that my simulations show that STAR's more complex process becomes indistinguishable from single-round Approval under stress, and significantly worse than Approval Top-2 even under the groggy assumption, makes me exceptionally concerned about STAR voting.
-Is a complex machine that cannot handle sand in its gears really a good idea for something as important as electing our leaders?
-I am not so sure.

 The evidence in favor of STAR thus far is primarily in simulations done *by STAR proponents themselves*.
 And though I find their methodology excellent and without obvious flaws or evidence of bias, the numbers so far have not swung me to becoming a STAR supporter.
 I do not believe it to be well suited for public elections.

-It is impossible to know for sure how actual real world conditions map onto the parameters I have defined in this simulation.
-Even mild friction could be pessimistic for a high profile election (especially if the field is not particularly crowded).
-However, I do believe that the narrowing of the gap between STAR and Approval, with Approval Top-2 surpassing it easily, under even mild friction is remarkable.

 If we suppose that expressiveness begets complexity which makes the system *less* politically viable, and *also* makes it less robust to real-world conditions, then Approval Top-2 seems to dominate STAR in every way that matters.
 However, that is just my opinion.